helios12/DataScienceProjects/readme.md

 During my Data Scientist course at SkillFactory I am solving tasks and working on projects.
 I am presenting the solutions of those tasks and projects as well as auxiliary code here for any potential employers.
 If you are just interested in data science, please feel free to contact me with any questions.
 ## Highlights
-For the moment the following project on taxi ride duration analysis including data cleaning, exploratory data analysis, building a regression model and evaluating the quality of the model prediciton results, is the most illustrative example of my work:[Project-5.Taxi_ride_duration.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/projects/project-5/Project-5.Taxi_ride_duration.ipynb)
+For the moment the following project on taxi ride duration analysis including data cleaning, exploratory data analysis, building a regression model and evaluating the quality of the model prediciton results, is the most illustrative example of my work: [Project-5.Taxi_ride_duration.ipynb](https://github.com/helios12/DataScienceProjects/blob/main/projects/project-5/Project-5.Taxi_ride_duration.ipynb)

 In addition I am working on a library of reusable code for data-science purposes:
 [Data Science Helpers](https://github.com/helios12/DataScienceProjects/tree/main/DataScienceHelpers)